Molluscum Contagiosum in Children

 Common signs and symptoms include the following:

-Your child may not have symptoms for weeks to months after the virus has entered his body.
-Your child will have small, raised bumps on his skin.
+Your child may not have symptoms for weeks to months after the virus has entered his or her body.
+Your child will have small, raised bumps on his or her skin.
 The bumps are firm, smooth, and look like warts.
 They may be white or pink.
 Each bump may have a small indent in the center.
 A cheese-like white fluid may drain from the bumps.
 Bumps may appear on your child's face, arms, legs, abdomen, or chest.
 They may become itchy, sore, or swollen.

 Contact your child's healthcare provider if: